Safety and security

 Finally, recognise that people may face different health risks depending on the type of work they do, where they do it and their own health status.
 Fairness across the whole workforce is key, and adaptability in an organisation’s response is necessary.

-With work moving to a virtual environment, staying connected with your teams, colleagues and clients is paramount.
+With work having moved to a virtual environment, staying connected with your teams, colleagues and clients is paramount.
 Having a sense of purpose and belonging is a basic human need which is even more vital in the current environment in order to remain engaged and productive.
 Just because we cannot physically be with each other does not mean we cannot be virtually connected - thanks to technology.
-Activities to enhance connection could include: regular check-ins/check-outs, virtual coffee breaks or lunches, virtual happy hours, public praise for goals reached and projects completed, etc. All these activities need to be brought over to the digital world, proactively scheduled and be given importance, allowing for spontaneous and randomised encounters as one would have in the workplace.
+Activities to enhance connection could include: regular check-ins/check-outs, virtual coffee breaks or lunches, virtual happy hours, virtual brainstorming in teams, public praise for goals reached and projects completed, etc. All these are important activities that can be adopted in the digital world, and allow for spontaneous and randomised encounters as one would have in the workplace.

-It is important for organisations to ensure that their people have the enabling technologies/working tools, bandwidth capacity and load-testing, to accommodate rich, remote, yet connected, working experiences (e.g. video conferencing, live collaboration) and sufficient software licences where necessary.
+It is important for organisations to ensure that their people have the enabling technologies/working tools, bandwidth capacity and load-testing, to accommodate rich, remote, yet connected, working experiences (e.g. video conferencing, live collaboration, virtual brainstorming and interactivity) and sufficient software licences where necessary.

 Leading in a crisis

 Leaders are also expected to set a new standard in behaviour.
 They need to model the way, giving purpose and structure to everyday work.
 Spend time with your team to set your remote team working agreement or even remote work culture.
-Think about how and when you hold digital meetings, what their purpose is, what behaviours are expected, how information is shared, what the individual needs of team members are etc. These are a few of the many questions leaders must help their teams find collaborative answers to.
+Think about how and when you hold virtual meetings, what their purpose is, what behaviours are expected, how information is shared, how interaction with and between participants is ensured, what the individual needs of team members are etc. These are a few of the many questions leaders must help their teams find collaborative answers to.

-Lastly, leaders are expected to model the way on all of the above (and much more), on top of handling their own personal circumstances and anxieties arising from the COVID-19 crisis.
-Organisations should consider offering their leaders one-on-one internal or external coaching support, to help them navigate through the complexities of both their business life and personal life.
+Lastly, leaders are expected to model the way on all of the above (and much more), on top of handling their own personal circumstances and anxieties as the pandemic unfolds.

-These communications are essential to build trust, manage public perception of the outbreak, minimise misinformation, maintain workforce engagement and motivation, and reduce the detrimental impact on the economy and individuals.
+These communications are essential to build trust, manage public perception of the ongoing crisis, minimise misinformation/rumours, maintain workforce engagement and motivation, and reduce the impact on individuals.

-As it is uncertain how long this situation may last, we need to ensure our teams remain physically, mentally, emotionally and spiritually healthy.
-We need to be vigilant about how this crisis affects people when in isolation and make their well-being a priority.
+It is imperative that we ensure that our teams remain physically, mentally, emotionally and spiritually healthy.
+We need to be vigilant about how the pandemic is affecting people when in isolation and make their well-being a priority.

 In addition to the above, cultivating a practice of gratitude is also very important for each person's emotional resilience.
 A good practice is to organise virtual gratitude meetings, where each person shares one thing they are grateful for, either personal, or relating to someone in the team.